-With a little python programming, you can also make your Pi do more interesting things in response to camera input such as setting GPIO pins, sending alerts and emails.
-The applications are limited only by your imagination!
+With a little python programming, you can also make your Pi do more interesting things in response to camera input, like setting GPIO pins, and sending alerts and emails.
+The applications are limited only by your imagination.

-- Changes location, background and even clothing can throw detection off.
+- Changes to location, background, and even clothing can throw detection off.

 - Recording longer example videos can cause out of memory errors during training.

-- Training networks to recognise subtle gestures that don't cause a lot of visual change in the image is difficult.
+- It is difficult to train networks to recognize subtle gestures that do not cause much visual change in the image.

-You can easily extend the example code by modifying the classifier network and by changing the actions that are performed when each category is detected.
-If you are already familiar with neural networks, we recommend adding data augmentation techniques and exploring different feature extraction networks such as larger MobileNets and the Inception family.
+You can easily extend the example code by modifying the classifier network, and by changing the actions that are performed when each category is detected.
+If you are already familiar with neural networks, we recommend that you add data augmentation techniques and explore different feature extraction networks like larger MobileNets and the Inception family.